10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 Place du Couvert

-Of all the beautiful spots in the village of Moustiers-Sainte-Marie, it’s Place du Presbytere, which you must see.
-It’s only a few steps away from the largest bridge in the village located in the main square, Place du Couvert.
+Among the numerous beautiful spots in the village of Moustiers-Sainte-Marie, Place du Presbytere is a must-see.
+This location is just a few steps away from the largest bridge in the village, situated in the main square, Place du Couvert.

-From Place du Couvert, you should see an entrance to a small covered passageway beside the pink building painted with “Le Relais” (hotel) words.
-Prepare your phone as you enter the path—it will take you to the most Instagrammable part of Moustiers-Sainte-Marie.
+From Place du Couvert, you should notice an entrance to a small covered passageway next to a pink building.
+This building is marked with the words “Le Relais”, indicating a hotel.
+As you enter this path, be sure to have your phone ready.
+This route leads to the most photogenic part of Moustiers-Sainte-Marie.

 Moustiers Sainte Marie France - Fountains and street lamp in the village